🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 You're meant to feel pain.

-And I think this consumerist culture that we live in, where every problem, every bit of discomfort, every m inch of pain, whether it's physical or mental, is a problem to solve, something to treat with a product, service.
+And I think this consumerist culture that we live in, where every problem, every bit of discomfort, every inch of pain, whether it's physical or mental, is a problem to solve, something to treat with a product, a service.

-I think that's really also what we're talking about here that we've forgotten what it means to be human.
+I think that's really also what we're talking about here, that we've forgotten what it means to be human.

-To be human is to have dark twisted thoughts, to struggle, to suffer, to be lonely, and and we have really lost touch with this.
+To be human is to have dark, twisted thoughts, to struggle, to suffer, to be lonely.

-But like I don't give, I don't give a shit.
+But like, I don't give, I don't give a shit.

 It doesn't mean anything to me today.